 Duties are varied and challenging

 Business analysts work at the very core of what happens inside a company.
-They understand and can help to design short-term and long-term strategies, day-to-day operations, business models and business processes.
+They understand and can help design short-term and long-term strategies, day-to-day operations, business models, and business processes.
 They can hunt for inefficiencies and always have an eye out for how to improve and streamline the way things are done.